alex-wanger/alex-wanger/README.md

-# Hi there, I'm Alex Wang! 👋
+# Hi there, I'm Alex Wang!
+I'm a Sophomore at Stuyvesant Highschool👋

 ### 🚀 About Me
 I'm a developer with a passion for creating innovative solutions and an enthusiast in [Robotics and Engineering as a whole].